Welsh Government announces ‘sudden’ death of First Minister’s wife

 Mr Drakeford and his wife have three adult children together.

-Politicians across the country expressed their sympathies for Mr Drakeford and his family following news of Mrs Drakeford’s death.
+Politicians and others across the country expressed their sympathies for Mr Drakeford and his family following news of Mrs Drakeford’s death.

-Downing Street said Prime Minister Rishi Sunak had passed on his deepest condolences to Mr Drakeford privately.
+Prime Minister Rishi Sunak sent his “heartfelt condolences” to the Drakeford family.

+He wrote on Twitter: “Incredibly sad to hear about the sudden death of Clare Drakeford.

+“I know how committed Mark and Clare were to each other.
+I can’t imagine the pain Mark and his family will now be feeling.

 Labour leader Sir Keir Starmer said he was “deeply shocked and saddened” by the news.